xanather/xti/README.md

 # Making Touch Input Great Again
-The pre-existing Windows virtual touch keyboard is terrible for typing on or other productivity reasons.
+The pre-existing Windows virtual touch keyboard is terrible for typing on for productivity.
 + Mainly designed for programmers.
 + Has basic extensible JSON config.